 The importance of research seeking to understand street network form and morphology cannot be overstated in public health where researchers are showing the strong correlation between health and walkability and bike-ability of neighborhoods (Marshall et al., 2014), and in disaster management where understanding street network structure and form is helping plan better incident response (Zamanifar & Hartmann, 2021).
 It is most important that we study street networks because, they are amongst the most long-lived components of urban form and can stay in place for decades, sometimes even centuries.
 Therefore, their design and structure are likely to lock urban systems in either their positive or negative pathways (Sharifi, 2019)

+Organisation of Study

 References